 As you may imagine, there is a faster way to use OSNAP.
-The idea is to have these settings always running in the background so you need not type them in anymore.
-To set them up, you need to type in osnap or select Tools-Drafting Settings... from the cascading overhead menu.
-The OSNAP dialog box appears.
-First, make sure the Object Snap tab is selected from the four available, then select the Clear All button, finally check off the six settings mentioned previously, and press OK.
+The idea is to have these settings always running in the background, so you need not type them in anymore.
+To set them up, you need to type in osnap or select Tools→Drafting Settings... from the cascading drop-down menu.
+The OSNAP dialog box appears (Figure 1.38).
+First, make sure the Object Snap tab is selected, then select the Clear All button.
+Finally, check off the six settings mentioned previously (Endpoint, Midpoint, Center, Quadrant, Intersection, Perpendicular), and press OK.

 So now you have set the appropriate settings, but you still need to turn them on.
-For that we need to mention another F key.
+For that, we need to mention another F key.
 If you press F3 or press the OSNAP toggle button at the bottom of the screen, the OSNAP settings become active.
 Go ahead and do this, then begin the same line drawing exercise; see how much easier it is now as the snap settings appear on their own.
 This is the preferred way to draw, with them running in the background.
 Feel free to press F3 anytime you do not need them anymore; OSNAP is also not something that you may want all the time.
-Figure 1.41 shows the Drafting Settings dialog box, with the discussed OSNAP points checked.
+Figure 1.38 shows the Drafting Settings dialog box, with the discussed OSNAP points checked.

-FIGURE 1.41OSNAP dialog box.
+FIGURE 1.38Drafting Settings dialog box.